-Lewis McNeill from the Urban Orchard Project recently caught up with project friend and all-round orchard maestro Bob Lever aka ‘Orchard Bob’.
+Our London project manager Lewis McNeill recently caught up with project friend and all-round orchard maestro Bob Lever aka ‘Orchard Bob’.
 We’ve been working with Bob for around five years now, focussing on the restorative pruning of London’s remnant traditional orchards.
 He has a great deal of experience and knowledge around veteran fruit trees and this is where his real passion lies.
-He’ll be leading a training session with UOP in North London this February.

 LM: How did you come to be an orchard expert?